Police: Stabbing suspect now facing criminal sexual conduct charges with student

-WYOMING, Mich. – The suspect in a domestic stabbing earlier this week is now facing new charges of criminal sexual conduct.
+WYOMING, Mich. -- The suspect in a domestic stabbing earlier this week is now facing new charges of criminal sexual conduct, accused of having as a middle school teacher with a student.

-Police say James Chelekis cut his wife’s throat during a fight at their Wyoming home Tuesday.
-In court Friday morning, he was arraigned on two additional charges of Criminal Sexual Conduct, 1st degree.
+Police say James Chelekis cut his wife's throat during a fight at their Wyoming home Tuesday.
+Thursday, he was charged with assault with intent to commit murder and carrying a weapon with unlawful intent.
+Then in court Friday morning, Chelekis was arraigned on two additional charges of first-degree criminal sexual conduct.

-It is alleged the incidents took place with an underage girl on or around June 1st of 2016.
+Investigators say texts, chat messages and photos suggest a sexual relationship between Cheleski and the 14-year-old student beginning June 1, 2016.
 He was ordered in court not to have any contact with the victim.

-Chelekis was a teacher at Crestwood Middle School this past year and Kentwood Public Schools say that Chelekis has been placed on leave.
-They say the victim in the CSC was a student.
+Chelekis was a teacher at Crestwood Middle School this past year where the student was enrolled.
+Kentwood Public Schools say that Chelekis has been placed on administrative leave pending this investigation.

 “Our thoughts and prayers go out to all those involved.
 In deeply distressing situations such as this, Kentwood Public Schools is committed to providing support and care for those affected by this case.
 Our first priority remains the well-being of our students and their families.”